afeiship/next-taroreact-kits/README.md

 # react-interactive-list
-> An interactive, dynamic list of components with add / remove buttons
+> An interactive, dynamic list of components with add / remove actions.

 ## properties: